Why we care about audience development

 Explore our marketers' guide to audience development, a process imperative for brand success.

 Despite the sea of information available to the 4.95 billion internet users today, fresh content is being generated by the second.
 Producing engaging content that can distinguish itself within this volume takes a considerable amount of time and effort.
 In this context, it is critical to develop strategies to keep your audience engaged and further develop your customer base.

-It is ironic that social media, one of the most potent conduits of content, is also the force behind the attrition of our attention.
 With a profusion of content competing for short attention spans, keeping your audience engaged is an increasingly challenging endeavor.
-However, having a robust audience development plan can help combat this problem.
+However, a robust audience development plan for marketers can help combat this problem.

 Audience development is not about volume alone.
 Of course, marketers like reach, but in an environment where competitors are only a click away, deeper engagement based on trust and an authentic value exchange is of premium value.
 The value exchange involves delivering valuable content that meets the audience’s needs — not just promotional messaging.
 It involves performance metrics and optimization to grow the audience and keep it coming back for more.

 The key points this article will cover include:

 - What is audience development?

 - Use tech to optimize audience development.

 - How does audience development add value to your business?